blackeyecircles/tacotron2/README.md

 gta.py --checkpoint logs/checkpoint_0200.pt
 ```

-(2) And put the gta output to the below gta folder, and put the files in previously mentioned audio directory to below quant folder.
+(2) Put the gta output to the below gta folder, and put the files in previously mentioned audio directory to below quant folder.
 ```bash
 ./data
   --voc_mol